 Streaming Software

-Applications like OBS, Streamlabs, vMix, and XSplit used to capture, encode, and transmit live content.
+Applications like OBS, Streamlabs, vMix, and XSplit capture, encode and transmit live content.

 Subscriber Alerts

-On-screen visual/audio cues triggered when someone subscribes to a channel—boosting engagement and recognition.
+On-screen visual/audio cues are triggered when someone subscribes to a channel, boosting engagement and recognition.

 Super Chat

-A YouTube feature allowing viewers to pay to highlight their message during a live chat.
-Common in monetized streams.
+A YouTube feature allows viewers to pay to highlight their message during a live chat, which is common in monetized streams.

 Streaming Resolution